Usama-Codez/RevXtend/README.md

 ## Project is curently in progress

-Languages used: React Native, Java Script
+Languages & Frameworks used: React Native, Java Script